-North-, west- or east-facing windowsills are all good places to keep your indoor ivy plant.
+North- or east-facing windowsills are all good places to keep your indoor ivy plant.
 You can even purchase plant hangers to hold your ivy containers, which can be hung in front of a window to make the most of your plant's long, lush, hanging stems.

 Care for Ivy

-You should allow your ivy plant to dry out between waterings.
+You should allow your ivy plant to dry slightly between waterings.
 The soil should feel dry to the touch to a depth of around 1/2 inch before you water.
 Ivy tends to prefer slightly higher levels of humidity too.

 Treating Ivy Pests

-Ivy houseplants can benefit from periodic washing to help remove any pests.
+Ivy houseplants can benefit from periodic rinsing to help remove any pests.
 Simply stand your plant in the shower and run the water for around 15 minutes.
 If you can see any visible mites or other pests, you can bring the water source closer to help knock them out of your plant.

 Alongside small pests, you may notice brown leaf spots on your plant.
 Neem oil products can be effective against both pests and fungal leaf spot blights when used according to package directions.